-Don Dixon’s painting for Jeff Wynn’s National Geographic article (Nov 1998).
+Don Dixon’s painting for Jeff Wynn’s Scientific American article (Nov 1998).
 This is a representation of what the initial impact of a ~3,500 ton, 10-meter/35 foot-diameter iron-nickel bolide might have looked like.
 It would have been a beautiful scene to actually witness, but you would not have survived the rain of molten glass that spread out over a kilometer from the impact site.

 Wynn Crater

-A proton-precession magnetometer sensor (left foreground) , the “Wynn” crater (center left; name chosen by Shoemaker), and the “Philby-A” crater (upper right).
-The Seif dune (right foreground) is moving left/southwest at a rate of about a meter per year.
-As of 2006 these craters were both re-buried – probably for centuries.
+A proton-precession magnetometer sensor (left foreground), the “Wynn” crater (center left; name chosen by Eugene Shoemaker), and the “Philby-A” crater (upper right).
+The Seif dune (near-right foreground) is moving left/southwest at a rate of about a meter per year.
+As of 2006 these craters were both nearly re-buried – and will remain so probably for centuries.

 Geologic map of the Wabar Asteroid Impact site (Wynn and Shoemaker, 1996, 1998).
 Arrows show sand movement under the diurnal wind regime.
-The Wabar bolide arrived from the direction of Riyadh, N60W of the impact site.
-This map required a week for us to assemble.
+The Wabar bolide arrived from the direction of Riyadh (top of the map), which is N60W from the impact site.
+This map required a week for us to gather data in 100F-120F temps.
 Note the down-range (S60E) asymmetry of the ejecta.
-The circular craters and preponderance of geologic, geophysical, and chemical evidence show the incoming bolide arrived at an angle greater than 22 degrees but less than 45 degrees, in the direction S60E (it passed over Riyadh, heading southeast).
+The circular craters and all of the geologic, geophysical, and chemical evidence show the incoming bolide arrived at an angle greater than 22 degrees but less than 45 degrees, moving S60E (it passed over Riyadh, heading southeast).

-Ancient Bovid skull from the once-wet Empty Quarter; Jeddah Marriott Hotel, 2nd floor.
+Ancient Bovid skull (2+ meters tip-to-tip) from the once-wet Empty Quarter; Jeddah Marriott Hotel, 2nd floor.
 Jeff Wynn for scale.

 Fresh-water mollusk shells and ancient arrowheads found on the margins of a 10,000-year-old dry lake in the southern Empty Quarter.

 Wabar Expedition field tent at night.
-This tent was flattened twice by violent Shamauls (sand storms) during Expedition #3.
+This tent was flattened twice by violent Shamals (sand storms) during Expedition #3.

 Calibrated thermometer, at the standard 4 feet off the ground and under shade, showing 55 C/131 F temperature from Expedition #3.
 The same thermometer went off-scale (to at least 61C/142 F) during my magnetometer profile on Expedition #1.

-Gene Shoemaker, diagramming the locations of the Philby-A (64 meters), Wynn (11 meters) , and Philby-B (160 meters) craters, during a news conference in Riyadh after returning from Expedition #3.
+Gene Shoemaker, diagramming the locations of the Philby-A (64 meters), Wynn (11 meters) , and Philby-B (160 meters) craters, during a news conference in Riyadh in March 1995 after returning from Expedition #3.

-Attempts to reach the crater “rind” by driving steel poles into the sand (it was unsuccessful).
+Attempts to reach the crater “rind” by driving steel poles into the sand (it was NOT successful).
 Rim of the Philby-B crater, Expedition #3.

-Jeff Wynn operating a cesium-vapor magnetometer at the ejecta field of Philby B crater, Wabar Impact site, Empty Quarter.
+Jeff Wynn operating a cesium-vapor magnetometer in the ejecta field of Philby B crater, Wabar Impact site, Empty Quarter.
 This located a few oxidized “elephant-ear texture” iron fragments (below) from the original bolide for chemical analysis.
 They are identical to iron fragments found 25 km NNW at a site called “Umm al-Hadida.”
-This, along with historical records of a fireball passing over Riyadh in 1863 in the direction of Wabar, allowed us to certify the bolide’s north-to-south incoming path.
+This, along with historical records of a fireball passing over Riyadh in 1863 in the direction of Wabar, allowed us to prove conclusively the bolide’s north-to-south incoming path.

 A very rare, unoxidized iron-nickel meteorite fragment (lower left), and so-called “elephant-ear texture” oxidized iron fragments (top center and lower right).
 Note the intimate contact with Impactite (“Instarock”) on the lower right sample.
-When this happens, the shock-created sandstone was heated so fiercely that bubbles of gas dissolved in the original quartz and feldspar sand exolved under temperatures believed to exceed 10,000 C.
+When this happens, the shock-created sandstone was heated so fiercely that bubbles of gas in the original quartz-feldspar sand exolved under temperatures believed to exceed 10,000 C.

 A Shabat or “Camel Spider” – actually a Solifugid (note the ten instead of eight legs), approximately 15 cm/6 inches across.
 These creatures have four opposing black fangs, and can travel across sand faster than a man can run.
 In one case, a somewhat smaller one ran up my leg – under my jeans.
 I stopped and crushed at at my thigh before it could bite me.
 Anecdotal evidence suggests that these things hunt and eat scorpions.